crowding/nseval/README.md

 ### What `nse` does

-`nse` introduces three S3 classes: `quotation`, `dots`, and `call`, which mirror R's promises, `...`, and function invocations, respectively.
+`nse` introduces two S3 classes: `quotation`, and `dots`, which mirror R's promises and `...`, respectively.
 Unlike their counterparts, these are ordinary data objects, and can be manipulated as such.

 * A `quotation` combines an R expression with an environment.
 There are also `forced` quotations, which pair an expression with a value.
 * A `dots` is a named list of quotations.

-* A `call` is a quotation (the head of the call) combined with a dots (the arguments).

 There is a set of consistently-named accessors and constructors for capturing, constructing, and manipulating these objects.

+`nse` also as a function `do` which is an enhanced `do.call`, and `get_call` which is an improved match.call()

 ### What `nse` doesn't do

-`nse` does not implement quasiquotation or hygeinic macros or DSLs or pattern matching or static analysis or automated code refactoring.
+`nse` doesn't implement quasiquotation or hygeinic macros or DSLs or pattern matching or static analysis or automated code refactoring.
 But it is intended to be a solid foundation to build those kinds of facilities on!

-`nse` doesn't introduce new syntax -- the only nonstandard evaluation in its own interface is name lookup and quoting, and standard-evaluating equivalents are always also present.
+`nse` doesn't introduce any fancy syntax -- the only nonstandard evaluation in its own interface is name lookup and quoting, and standard-evaluating equivalents are always also present.

+`nse` doesn't try and remake all of R's base library, just the parts about arguments and evaluation.

+`nse` doesn't have any external dependencies and should play well with base R or any other 'verse.

 # EXAMPLE